danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Part Two

-(Make sure to focus on making liberal education a matter of something other than content.
-Look back at earlier formulation of this and repeat it here.)
-There is reason, however, to think that forgetting the whole idea knowingly, leads to a kind of unknowing self-forgetfulness.
-Or to revert to an earlier formulation: that *we* are lost, once the idea of a liberal art is lost.
-For one thing, I could not have written Part One of my lecture if the defenses of liberal education at all reflected what they claim is learned in a liberal education: in, for example, a diversity of views, or originality of thought.
-But what distinguishes these defenses most is how they follow a kind of unquestioned script, and seem reduced this script once we speak of a liberal education as if it had no content. dispense with the idea of a liberal art and deprive a liberal education, in effect, of any content.
+But this, again, would be to lose the idea knowingly.
+And it is time to ask what it might mean to lose this idea unknowingly.
+In what sense, then, might *we* be lost, once the idea of a liberal art is lost?
+A first reason for suspecting we *are* lost comes from one thing that allowed me to write Part One of my lecture.
+For I could not have talked about what is typical in current defenses of liberal education, if they reflected a diversity of views, or originality of thought.
+That is: if they reflected what they claim is learned in a liberal education.
+But what distinguishes these defenses most is how they follow a kind of unquestioned script, and seem reduced to this script once there is little to say on liberal education's behalf by way of content.
 In an ever-changing world, so the script runs, now more than ever, we need the truly useful skills of a liberal education.
-If you say this when you're a dean, or a president, or otherwise well-placed, and as if you were the first to say it rather than merely the latest; then you're likely to be heard as a defender of liberal education; and if you're someone else, saying something else, by way of question or challenge or counter, you're just as likely to be ignored.
-The closing of ranks on this even put St. John's in the awkward position, during the time it dropped any reference to the liberal arts, of seeming to dismiss those who would question the script while embracing
+And if you say this when you're a dean, or a president, or otherwise well-placed, and as if you were the first to say it rather than merely the latest, then you're likely to be heard as a defender of liberal education; and if you're someone else, saying something else, by way of question or challenge or counter, you're just as likely to be ignored.[^McClay 2] The closing of ranks on this even put St. John's in the awkward position, during the time it dropped any reference to the liberal arts, of seeming to dismiss those who would question the script while embracing